 Unfortunately, this is not always the case and when there is no evidence of such a miraculous cure, these counselors quickly point out that the damaged person is undoubtedly responsible for not forgiving properly.
 For the survivor it becomes a vicious circle of blame.

 How to free yourself from those grudges in your life, caused by that sexual abuse?
-When you suffer abuse it causes you emotional wounds that hurt you, but they can also cause deep resentment, hatred or bitterness.
-Many times the idea of getting even or revenge can cross the mind of the victim.
-But you need to understand that in reality the best way to feel relief is not revenge, but forgiveness.
-It is one of the most powerful remedies you can find to be free from that wound, from that bitterness.
-"I forgive you, you don't owe me anything ..."
+When you are abused, it causes emotional wounds that hurt you, but they can also cause deep resentment, hatred, resentment or bitterness.
+Many times the idea of retaliation or revenge can cross the mind of the victim.
+But you need to understand that the best way to really feel relief is not revenge, but freedom from the offending person.
+It is one of the most powerful remedies you can find to be free from that hurt, that bitterness.
+"I release you, I give up taking revenge on you, I loosen the chains that bind you to me, I let you go ..."

 It is important that the survivor understands that the first beneficiary to forgive is himself or herself.
 When you forgive, your feelings, they stop being the prey of the person who hurt you.
 Forgiveness is an act of will.
 There is always a false sense of punishing the aggressor, while keeping the hatred and thirst for revenge alive.
 The feeling that forgiving is something totally unfair is very understandable.
 “How is the aggressor going to remain unpunished?”
 However, for many years the aggressor has been the source of all the survivor's problems.